-West Bengal: BJP MP Saumitra Khan’s wife joins Trinamool Congress, says she ‘wants respect’
+West Bengal: As wife joins Trinamool Congress, BJP MP Saumitra Khan says he will file for divorce

 Sujata Khan said she was leaving the saffron camp because she did not get the recognition she deserved ‘even after taking several risks’.